netfun81/MPWM/README.md

 2. Make any desired changes to keybinds in /src/main.rs

-3. Open a terminal in MPWM-main, type: cargo build --release
+3. Open a terminal in ~/MPWM-main and type: cargo build --release

 4. Copy the mpwm.desktop file to /usr/share/xsessions